-Elm Signs MOU With Gulf Health Council At LEAP 2024 To Promote Strategic Collaboration Within Health Sector
+Elm signs MOU with Gulf Health Council at LEAP 2024 to promote strategic collaboration within health sector

-(MENAFN- Mid-East) Elm, a pioneer in digital solutions, signed a Memorandum of Understanding (MOU) with the Gulf Health Council during LEAP 2024 to advance cooperation and efforts in order to serve the targeted clientele and enhance the continuity of services within the health sector.
+(MENAFN- Orient Planet Group) 07 March 2024 - Elm, a pioneer in digital solutions, signed a Memorandum of Understanding (MOU) with the Gulf Health Council during LEAP 2024 to advance cooperation and efforts in order to serve the targeted clientele and enhance the continuity of services within the health sector.

 The MOU was signed by Majed bin Faleh Al Otaibi, CEO Government Digital Products Group at Elm and Suleiman bin Saleh Al-Dakhil, Director General of the GCC Health Council.
 The association seeks to broaden the partnership between the two parties by providing value-added services to the ‘NashraTech’ system, which is one of the several initiatives to improve the quality of health services in GCC countries, as well as collaborate in developing digital products by employing innovative models at the GCC level.
 The bilateral cooperation also entails advisory services, business outsourcing, operations and inspection, data analysis, and artificial intelligence support.